This is a guide for Rutgers-New Brunswick students. If you are a Rutgers-Newark student, please go to the RU Newark FAQ

 A. Option 1: Experimental Participation (Sign-up for the human subject pool.)

-- You will need to register yourself by going to the main Human Subject Pool System page and clicking on "Request an Account".
-Make sure that you carefully enter your correct email address and select the correct course, instructor, and days/period for which you are registered.
-If you don't specify this information correctly, there may be subsequent problems with getting your RPUs assigned to you.
-You will receive a 6-digit ID number when you first sign in to your account.
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. ). - You will receive a 6-digit ID number when you first sign in.
 This number will ensure your anonymity when you participate in research.
-Make sure you have this number available when you attend experiments or complete online surveys as it is how your credit will be assigned.
-If you provide an incorrect number to your researcher you may not receive credit for your participation.
+Make sure you have this number available when you attend studies or complete online surveys as it is how your credit will be assigned.
+If you provide an incorrect number to your researcher, you may not receive credit for your participation.
 When you receive an email reminder prior to an appointment, the 6-digit ID number will appear in the message.
-As in the past, all students not wishing to participate in research have the option of writing a paper instead, but we strongly encourage experiment participation instead.

 - Print out or write down the information provided on the registration confirmation page.
 The sign-up information will be removed from the web page at some point and the Psychology Department does not have the pertinent information.